fargito/devto-articles/blog-posts/1-announcing-swarmion/announcing-swarmion.md

 ### Shared Typescript libraries

-One of the main challenges of build a Typescript monorepo is to build shared Typescript libraries.
+One of the main challenges of a Typescript monorepo is to build shared Typescript libraries.
 Packages are transpiled in `cjs`, `esm` (thanks to [Babel](https://babeljs.io/)) and `.d.ts` Typescript declaration file, to enable any usage across the monorepo.

 ### Jest